Semantic-Org/Semantic-UI/README.md

 * **Having issues with your code?** Join our [IRC chat](http://webchat.freenode.net/?randomnick=1&channels=%23semantic-ui&prompt=1&uio=OT10cnVlJjExPTEyMwb9), submit a question on [StackOverflow](http://www.stackoverflow.com) or ask our [Google Group](https://groups.google.com/forum/#!forum/semantic-ui)
 * **Looking for a specific integration like Dart, Wordpress, Angular, or Rails?** Check out our [integration page](https://github.com/Semantic-Org/Semantic-UI/wiki/Integration)

 ## Contributing
 * **Missing documentation in your language?** Help us make Semantic available in more languages by [joining our translation community](https://www.transifex.com/organization/semantic-org/)
 * **Want to help with integration?** Projects are organizing for official [Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor), and [Angular](https://github.com/Semantic-Org/Semantic-UI-Angular) integrations as well as a [SASS](https://github.com/Semantic-Org/Semantic-UI-SASS) port.
 Join the discussion on their respective boards.
 * **Want to help others learn concepts behind Semantic?** [Learnsemantic.com](http://www.learnsemantic.com) needs articles to help others get others up to speed with Semantic UI.
 [Send me an e-mail](mailto:jack@semantic-ui.com) if you are interested.

 ## Getting Started

+### Vanilla Distribution

+We recommend setting up the Semantic build workflow to support on-the-fly theming and customization, but it is not required.

+To use the "vanilla" Semantic build, which includes all components, simply use `dist/semantic.js` and `dist/semantic.css` (or their minified counterparts) from this repository in your project.

+These two files are the output of the build process, and they are the only files that must be served to the browser to make use of Semantic UI.

+### Custom Build

 Semantic is best used actively during development.
 We have included build tools for maintaining changes to Semantic as you work.